atharvaarankalle/discovery/README.md

 ## Running the Project ☆ﾐ(o*･ω･)ﾉ

-In order to run the project on your own machine, you must ave access to both the frontend and backend `.env` files, and run both the frontend and backend.
+In order to run the project on your own machine, you must have access to both the frontend and backend `.env` files, and run both the frontend and backend.
 To run the frontend please see the README [here](frontend/README.md).
 To run the backend please see the README [here](backend/README.md)!